-In September, you can control many annual winter weeds by applying pre-emergent herbicides, and the second application time will be around 8 to 10 weeks.
+In September, you can control many annual winter weeds by applying pre-emergent herbicides.
+Apply twice, put down the first application and do second application around 8 to 10 weeks later.
 Follow all the manufacturer’s directions on the product before you apply.

 Pre-Emergent Weed Control in Zoysia Grass

 Applying pre-emergent weeds to your lawn during spring and fall will help to reduce the chances of weeds in summer and winter.
 It can eliminate the weeds from sprouting and keep your lawn fresh.